-Consider now the provision of an insurance contract to the farmer in the first period of the crop year, whose outcome depends on events of the second period.
-The contract considered is in the form of a promise to be paid automatically a certain amount per unit of area insured (the indemnity) if a given, undesirable weather event occurs.
-Denote the amount of the area that is insured as q, and the return to the insurance contract per unit of area as r.
-The undesirable weather event underlying the insurance contract is defined on the basis of an index of rainfall or other weather related variables (frost, flood), that can be observed objectively and without error in some well defined location, which is possibly different than the location where the farmer is.
-The return r then relates to the probability distribution function of the weather index.
+Consider now the provision of an insurance contract to the farmer in the first period of the crop year whose outcome depends on events of the second period.
+The contract considered is in the form of a promise to be paid automatically a certain amount z if a given, undesirable weather event occurs.
+The undesirable weather event underlying the insurance contract is defined on the basis of an index of rainfall or other weather related variable (frost, flood), that can be observed objectively and without error in some well defined location, which is possibly different than the location of the farmer.
+The payout z then relates to the probability distribution function of the weather index.

 We can define the benefit (or willingness to pay) of this contract as the amount that must be subtracted from income of the first period in the crop year, so that the two-period utility with the contract is equal to the utility without it.
 Analytically we define the benefit in year t to be the solution B to the following implicit equation: